Port Repair and Operation (Joint Port Opening)

 The long reach excavator may prove invaluable in this task.

-Because the fabric and concrete conforms to the underwater and surface undulations and obstructions it would make an excellent ‘concrete carpet’ for landing craft and ships.
+Because the fabric and concrete conform to the underwater and surface undulations and obstructions it would make an excellent ‘concrete carpet’ for landing craft and ships.

 Pre-cast segmented concrete mattresses are widely used in the subsea installation sector for pipeline and scour protection and subsea ROV platforms.
 They use individual cast concrete blocks connected with polypropylene rope.